PadishahIII/RFGuess/Readme.md

 ## Tutorial for development
 ### Database manipulation and preprocess
-There are two circumstances as for database-manipulation, one of which is about reading from the **primitive** database (e.g. PII datatable) and the other is for intermediate databases(namely, datatables employed by algorithms, e.g. datatable for representation frequency).
-Different classes are employed in each of circumstances.
+There are two circumstances as for database-manipulation, one of which is about reading from the **primitive** database (e.g. *PII* datatable) and the other is for intermediate databases (namely, datatables employed by algorithms, e.g. datatable for representation frequency).
+Different classes are employed in each of circumstances. `Preprocessor` is defined for processing raw dataset so it has many preprocess methods to format the dataset and eliminate duplicates. `DatabaseTransformer` is used as the communication bridge between database and high-level algorithms, transformer would provide transformation methods to intermediates and dataunits, and proxify the lower level data-manipulation classes.
 1. `Preprocessor`: preprocessors are dedicated in **reading** from **primitive** databases and do some preprocessing like eliminate duplicate or check fields.
 You can reach such classes in `Parsers` package. `BasicPreProcessor` is the ancestor class for all preprocessors deriving `FilePreProcessor` to read dataset from file and `DatabasePreProcessor` to load data from certain database.
 One can write self-defined preprocessors